guilhermecostacw/notifier/README.md

 ## Features

 - **Customers**: Full CRUD operations for managing customer information.
-- **Message Templates**: Create, update, delete, and list message templates with placeholders for customer data.
+- **Message Templates**: Create, update, delete, and list message templates with placeholders for customer data, supporting multiple languages (primary and English).
-- **Messages**: Send SMS messages using Twilio, with support for templates and recent message checks.
+- **Messages**: Send SMS messages using Twilio, with support for templates, recent message checks, and language selection based on customer phone number.
 - **Credentials Management**: Secure storage and retrieval of sensitive information using Rails encrypted credentials.

 ## Getting Started